maxdata/basic-components/docs/content/components/mode_toggle.md

 <Prose>

-The mode is toggled by setting a 'mode' value in localStorage and setting the `dark` utility style on the `body` tag.
+The mode is toggled by setting a `mode` value in localStorage and setting the `dark` utility style on the `body` tag.

 Add the following logic to the `html` element on the page to perform toggling logic.
 Any component can call the `toggleMode` function to switch the mode.